Pet allergy

 Skin symptoms

-Some people with pet allergy may also experience skin symptoms, a pattern known as allergic dermatitis.
-This type of dermatitis is an immune system reaction that causes skin inflammation.
-Direct contact with an allergy-causing pet may trigger allergic dermatitis, causing signs and symptoms, such as:
+Some people with pet allergy also may have skin symptoms, a pattern known as allergic dermatitis.
+This type of dermatitis is an immune system reaction that causes skin swelling and irritation.
+Direct contact with an allergy-causing pet may trigger allergic dermatitis, causing symptoms, such as:

 When to see a doctor

-If your signs and symptoms are severe — with nasal passages feeling completely blocked and difficulty sleeping or wheezing — call your doctor.
-Seek emergency care if wheezing or shortness of breath rapidly worsens or if you are short of breath with minimal activity.
+If your symptoms are severe — with nasal passages feeling completely blocked, wheezing and difficulty sleeping — call a healthcare professional.
+Seek emergency care if wheezing or shortness of breath quickly gets worse.
+Also seek care if you are short of breath with minimal activity.

 Causes